p-brane/sky130-apd-workshop/README.md

 ### Timing Violation Reduction

-The input capacitance of the `sky130_fd_sc_hd__inv_8` is 17.65 pF and this value is used in the `my_base.sdc` file for the load capacitance (SYNTH_CAP_LOAD).
-This value should be verified when trying to reduce timing violations.
+`my_base.sdc` can be updated to change default settings on variables used for the synthesis.
+The input capacitance of the `sky130_fd_sc_hd__inv_8` is 17.65 pF as defined in the `sky130_fd_sc_hd__typical.lib` library.
+This value was used to seet the `SYNTH_CAP_LOAD` value is the `my_base.sdc`.
+These value should be verified and updated when a different library is used and when trying to reduce timing violations.

 ![](assets/sky130_apd_workshop_day4_lab1_results-cb2a6a27.png)

-Synthesis values can be changed interactively using the set command instead of modifying the my_base.sdc file.
+Synthesis variable values can be read and can be changed interactively using the set command instead of modifying the `my_base.sdc` file.
 Some examples are shown below.

 ```
 set ::env(SYNTH_DRIVING_CELL) sky130_fd_sc_hd__inv.8